-- 3.6.4 Weleda Pharmacies has market power in the abovementioned market, given the current pandemic and state of national disaster; - 3.6.5 Weleda Pharmacies did not sell hand sanitizers before March 2020, but due to the sudden demand and panic-buying brought on by the state of national disaster, Weleda Pharmacies entered the market for hand sanitizers and had to source the hand sanitizers from a supplier; - 3.6.6 Weleda Pharmacies sold 250 units of 500ml hand sanitizers; and - 3.6.7 Weleda Pharmacies obtained an average cost mark-up of 50%and a gross profit margin of 33.33% on hand sanitizers sinceentering the market in March 2020. - 3.7 The Commission found that the average cost mark-up of approximately 50% and a gross profit margin of 33.33% in respect of hand sanitizers for March 2020 by Weleda Pharmacies is high and possibly a contravention of section 8(1)(a) of the Act read together with Regulation 4 of the Consumer Protection Regulations.
+- 3.6.4 Merlot Pharmacy's average cost mark-up on facial masks in March and April 2020 was 44,95%, which equates to a gross profit margin of 31%; - 3.6.5 Merlot Pharmacy did not sell any hand sanitizers and facial masks before March 2020 as they only started selling hand sanitisers and face masks in March 2020, due to the sudden demand and panic-buying brought on by the national state of disaster; - 3.6.6.
+In respect if hand sanitizers, Merlot Pharmacy sold a total of 244 units of hand sanitizers during March and April 2020 and achieved a revenue of R18 300.00 as a result; and - 3.6.7.
+In respect of facial masks, Merlot Pharmacy sold a total of 3 624 units of facial masks during March and April 2020 and achieved a revenue of R181 200.00 as a result. - 3.7 The Commission found that the average cost mark-up of 63,04% and gross profit margin of 38,67% in respect of hand sanitizers; and further an average cost mark-up of 44,95% and gross profit margin of 31% in respect of facial masks, in March and April 2020 by Merlot Pharmacy may amount to a contravention of section 8(1)(a) of the Act read together with Regulation 4 of the Consumer Protection Regulations.

-4. AGREEMENT REGARDING FUTURE CONDUCT
+4 AGREEMENT REGARDING FUTURE CONDUCT

-Weleda Pharmacies agrees to:
+Merlot Pharmacy, agrees to:

-4.1 immediately desist from the pricing conduct described above;

-- 4.2 reduce its gross profit margin on the sale hand sanitizers to 20% or less with immediate effect for the duration of the national state of disaster; - 4.3 donate, within 7 calendar days of the date of confirmation of this Consent Agreement as an order by the Tribunal, an amount of R 18 750.00 (eighteen thousand seven hundred and fifty Rand alone) to be paid to the Solidarity Fund by using the following bank account details:
+- 4.1 immediately desist from the pricing conduct described above; - 4.2 reduce its gross profit margin on facial masks and hand sanitizers to20% or less with immediate effect for the duration of the national state of the disaster; - 4.3 to donate, within 7 calendar days of the date of confirmation of this Consent Agreement as an order by the Tribunal, an amount of R 16 832.00 (sixteen thousand eight hundred and thirty two Rand alone) in the form of a cash donation to the Solidarity Fund using the following bank account details:

-Bank: Standard Bank Branch Name: Sandton City Account Name: Solidarity Fund Account Number: 023 070 021 Account Type: Current account Branch Code: 051001 SWIFT Code: SBZAZAJJ programme incorporating corporate governance designed to ensure that its employees, management, directors, and agents do not engage in future contraventions of the Act.
-In particular, such compliance programme will include a mechanism for the monitoring and detection of any contravention of the Act;
+Bank: Standard Bank Branch Name: Sandton City Account Name: Solidarity Fund Account Number: 023 070 021 Account Type: Current account Branch Code: 051001 SWIFT Code: SBZAZAJJ case number 2020APRC0393 in the subject line;

-4.4 submit an affidavit under oath by a duly authorised representative of Weleda Pharmacies, testifying that the abovementioned donation has been made to the Solidarity Fund, within 7 calendar days of such donation.
+4.4 within 7 calendar days of confirmation of this Consent Agreement as an order of the Tribunal, submit an affidavit under oath by a duly authorised representative of Merlot Pharmacy, testifying that the abovementioned donation has been made.
 Proof of payment must also be sent to collections@compcom.co.za.
-Please include this case number [2020APRC0389] in the subject line;

-4.5 develop, implement, and monitor a competition law compliance Page 9 of 11
+Please include this Page 9 of 11

-- 4.6 to submit a copy of a compliance programme to the Commission within 60 business days of the date of confirmation of the Consent Agreement as an order by the Tribunal; and - 4.7 to circulate a statement summarising the content of this Consent Agreement to all management and operational staff employed at Weleda Pharmacies within 7 calendar days from the date of confirmation of this Consent Agreement by the Tribunal and notifying the Commission by submitting an affidavit under oath by a duly authorised representative of Weleda Pharmacies, confirming compliance with this undertaking.
+- 4.5 develop, implement and monitor a competition law compliance programme incorporating corporate governance designed to ensure that its employees, management, directors and agents do not engage in future contraventions of the Act.
+In particular, such compliance programme will include a mechanism for the monitoring and detection of any contravention of the Act; - 4.6 submit a copy of a compliance programme to the Commission within60 business days of the date of confirmation of the ConsentAgreement as an order by the Tribunal; and - 4.7 circulate a statement summarising the content of this Consent Agreement to all management and operational staff employed at Merlot Pharmacy within 7 calendar days from the date of confirmation of this Consent Agreement by the Tribunal and notifying the Commission by submitting an affidavit under oath by a duly authorised representative of Merlot Pharmacy, confirming compliance with this undertaking.

-5. FULL AND FINAL SETTLEMENT
+5 FULL AND FINAL SETTLEMENT